 Apprenticeships provide routes into a variety of careers and offer the opportunity to earn and learn at the same time.
 They also offer an excellent opportunity to gain work experience and achieve nationally recognised qualifications.

-An apprenticeship in a health and care setting isn’t like going to full-time college or University; as an apprentice you will be doing a real job in a real workplace, and getting paid for it!
-You will have responsibilities to your employer and your colleagues and you will be working as part of a team in a great organisation.
-The responsibility you have whilst you’re learning on the job means you will develop skills very quickly whilst being supported by your team in the healthcare sector.
+As an Apprentice in a Health and Care setting, you will be doing a real job in a real workplace, and getting paid for it!
+You will have responsibilities to your employer and your colleagues, and you will be working as part of a team in a great organisation.
+You will develop skills very quickly whilst being supported by your team.

-Why go for an apprenticeship in the NHS?
+Why should you apply for an Apprenticeship in the NHS?

 The NHS is the largest employer in Europe with over 1.2 million employees in the United Kingdom.
 There are opportunities to work in hundreds of organisations across the country in over 350 different job roles.
-Whatever skills you have, there is probably a job that will suit in the healthcare sector, and an apprenticeship might be the perfect way to start your career with us.
+Whatever skills you have, there is probably a job that will suit in the healthcare sector, and an Apprenticeship might be the perfect way to start your career.

-New apprenticeships are continuing to be explored and developed; our vision over the next few years is to develop apprenticeship opportunities as pathways into all job roles across the NHS!
+New Apprenticeships continue to be explored and developed; our vision over the next few years is to develop Apprenticeship opportunities as pathways into all job roles across the NHS!

 Get in Touch

-If you have any queries about apprenticeships in healthcare across Cumbria and North Lancashire, please contact the Careers and Engagement Hub: email@example.com
+If you have any queries about Apprenticeships in Healthcare across Cumbria and North Lancashire, please contact Ruth Keeler in the Careers & Engagement Hub: email@example.com